Faculty Pub Night: Holli Levitsky, Author of Summer Haven: The Catskills, the Holocaust, and the Literary Imagination

 Students, staff, faculty, alumni, and any members of the public are all invited to the Fall 2015-Spring 2016 series of Faculty Pub Night at LMU's William H. Hannon Library.
 Eight LMU professors (four per semester) are selected annually to discuss their latest publication or project in a comfortable setting and format that welcomes diverse perspectives for an inclusive conversation aimed to educate the entire community.

-The fourth and final Faculty Pub Night of Spring 2017 features Holli Levitsky, Professor of Jewish Studies and English at LMU's Bellarmine College of Liberal Arts.
+The fourth and final Faculty Pub Night of Spring 2017 features Holli Levitsky, Professor of English and Director of Jewish Studies at LMU's Bellarmine College of Liberal Arts.
 Professor Levitsky will discuss her recent publication, Summer Haven: The Catskills, the Holocaust, and the Literary Imagination.

 About the Author's Work: